Should a Bible-believer attend a funeral of a lost person?

 This month saw the sudden and tragic death of a sibling to one of our brothers in the Lord.
-Like us he is justifiably critical of organized religion and therefore didn't really need any persuading from us about what to do.
+Like us he is justifiably critical of organised religion, and therefore didn't really need any persuading from us about what to do.

-The only dilemma he faced was whether or not to go to the graveside and say a few words to those present before the coffin went into the ground.
-We were all of the same mind that this was something he could do (if he felt led to) and after a couple of restless nights, he finally plucked up the courage and made his way to the crematorium and even managed to pass out tracts to family and friends (it's always harder to do this inside a church.)
-He then quietly made his way home.
+The only dilemma he faced was whether or not to go to the graveside and say a few words to those present before the coffin finally went into the ground.
+We were all of the same mind that this was something he could do (if he felt led to), and after a couple of restless nights, he finally plucked up the courage and made his way to the crematorium, and even managed to pass out tracts to family and friends (it's always harder to do this inside a church), before quietly making his way home.

 For anyone that doesn't understand this predicament for a redeemed sinner, please allow me to explain.

-Unless a person is born again than they are lost.
-There is no point sitting through a religious service for an unsaved person, conducted by a priest or vicar (whom is paid incidentally to do this), when the person who has just died didn't even attend the church in question.
+Unless a person is born again, then they are lost.
+There is no point sitting through a religious service for an unsaved person, conducted by a priest or vicar (who is paid incidentally to do this), when the person who has just died didn't even attend the church in question.
 Such a service is an abomination.

-In fact for a vicar to offer any prayers for the deceased (another abomination) seeing as they didn't even know the person in the first place, is nothing short of blasphemy.
+In fact, for a vicar or priest to offer any prayers for the deceased (another abomination) seeing as they didn't even know the person in the first place, is nothing short of blasphemy.

-Only saved people should conduct funerals for saved people that they personally know.
-(Non-Christians shouldn't be given Christian burials in churches either.)
+Only saved people should conduct Biblical funerals for saved people they personally knew.
+(Non-Christians shouldn't be given Christian burials in churches either).

-But as far as a "protestant service" is concerned, the vicar is simply telling those present what they want to hear.
+But as far as a protestant service is concerned, the vicar is simply telling those present what they want to hear.
 The service is all about them.
 It's humanistic through and through and designed to make them feel better about their loss.
 No gospel will be preached.
 No talk of holiness or repentance will be explained.
-No message about sin or the need for people to examine themselves in light of Scripture.
+No message about sin or the need for people to examine themselves in light of Holy Scripture.
 And no warning about eternal Hell for unbelievers.

 After the service the vicar will normally travel with the family in the possession of cars and conclude the funeral at either the crematorium or graveside.
 More prayers are offered before heading off to either the nearest pub or someone's home to commence the wake.

-On two separate occasions my father and I, while still babes in Christ and not knowing any better, attempted to preach the gospel to family and friends at an Anglican and Catholic funeral.
+On two separate occasions while my father and I were still babes in Christ, and not knowing any better, we naively attempted to preach the gospel to family and friends at an Anglican and Catholic funeral.